temporalio/samples-typescript/food-delivery/README.md

 ### Running this sample

+> [!NOTE]
+> At this time, this sample only works properly with PNPM.
+>
+> Basic support is available for `npm` and `yarn`, using distinct script names, e.g. `npm run build:npm`
+> or `yarn run build:yarn`, but some of these scripts are known to misbehave.

 1. Make sure Temporal Server is running locally (see the [quick install guide](https://docs.temporal.io/server/quick-install/)).
 1. `pnpm install` (to install pnpm, run `npm install --global pnpm`)
 1. `pnpm dev` to start the Next.js dev servers and the Temporal Worker.